 This process led to many adjustments in my life: the most immediate ones have been finding a second job and changing city.
-As I mentioned before, I was living in Milan at the time, but I was sharing the room with my sister and I felt the need to have my own space, my own life, my own city.
+As I mentioned before, I was living in Milan at the time, but I was sharing a room with my sister and I felt the need to have my own space, my own life, my own city.
 Where to go?
 Well, you know what they say: Paris is always a good idea.

 Checked the location out of the list, the plan was simple: move to Paris, find a job to sustain myself, and build a team of superheroes working full-time with me on the search engine.

 To make a long story short, I felt like taking another corporate job would have been like cheating on my dreams and so, eventually, I got a job as a Bartender in what I believe is the best bar in Paris: The Place To.

 At this point, with a drastically changed life compared to 1 month before, I had one single thought in my mind, “What the hell am I doing?”.
 Working even until 2 in the night at the bar, changing my biological clock and eating at the most bizarre times of the day, led me to feel always tired, stop working out and lose almost 10kg.

 The good thing is, I was still very motivated, and little by little I’ve been able to regain control over my life: I started waking up earlier and earlier, became a Vegetarian in order to have more energy, and got back almost the same time to work on Elliot For Water as I was doing when I had only one job.